ttariik/DA-Bubble/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## GitHub Repository

+This project is managed in GitHub at [https://github.com/ttariik/DA-Bubble](https://github.com/ttariik/DA-Bubble).